w3c/trace-context/spec/30-processing-model.md

 ## Processing Model in Forwarding Mode

 In forwarding mode, a tracing system decides to forward tracing information but does not modify the trace-context headers.
-The request is then considered as not sampled.

 1. The tracing system receives a `traceparent` header and may receive a `tracecontext`.
 2. The tracing system tries to parse the version of the `traceparent` header.